guilhemmarchand/nmon-for-splunk/docs/upgrade.rst

 Migrate from version 1.8.x to version 1.9.x
 """""""""""""""""""""""""""""""""""""""""""

-**The release 1.9.x is new main release for Nmon Core application as well for the TA-nmon technical addon**
+**The release 1.9.x is a new main release for the Nmon Core application, and as well for the TA-nmon technical addon**

 There are some changes in these releases than can require specific actions: